kihuynh/portfolio_2.0/README.md

 # Personal Portfolio
 #### Ruby on Rails, 4-27-2018
 ## Description
 Creating a personal portfolio using ruby/rails.
 A portfolio displaying the web applications that I have created during my time in Epicodus.
 It add some color to who I am as a person outside of programming.
 Because no one wants a boring programmer.
+I'm already boring as it is.

 ## Setup/Installation